JosephTLyons/Resume/README.md

     - Certificate in Advanced Computer Programming | December 2017
     - Certificate in Computer Programming | May 2017

-## Notable Projects & Collaborations
+## Notable Projects and Collaborations

 - Developed and released desktop applications and plug-ins for audio engineers and musicians